 KOHO Review Pros and Cons

-Like with any bank whether it be brick-and-mortar or and online bank such as KOHO there will always be good and bad.
+Like any bank, whether brick-and-mortar or an online bank such as KOHO, there will always be good and bad.

 Pros Of Signing Up For KOHO

 - Easy to sign up for a free KOHO card